Polymers for Advanced Technologies

 I chose this course because of its popularity among the scientific community worldwide.
 We can participate in the academics’ research during the research project part of our dissertation.
 I would like to work in research and development in the polymers industry.

-BSc (Hons) 2:1 degree in chemistry, chemical physics, chemical engineering, materials or a related subject, or equivalent.
+A good honours degree or relevant experience in chemistry, chemical physics, chemical engineering, materials or a related subject.

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.